 Choosing what works best for you and your baby is a personal choice.
 A good place to start is by having a consultant from Fluffy Bums come to you (located in Adelaide).
 If this isn’t an option, try investing in a mixture of brands, types and sizes.
 You can purchase starter packs or different brands in our value packs.

 If you’re not keen on blind purchasing, there is also the option of using a nappy library.
 You can hire nappies for a period of time, allowing you to try before you buy.
 You will be provided with everything you’ll need to get started, including nappies, dry pail, wet bags and liners.
-Some local councils also have nappy libraries, so check it out.
+Some councils also have nappy libraries, so check out your local.